kescardoso/cryptopedia/README.md

 10.  **Custom Domain:** a custom domain is registered for this project at http://thecryptopedia.world

+11.  **Secure SSL Certificate:** for users to feel confidente using private information such as email and Password on this app, and to increase software credibility.

 ### Features Left to Implement

 1.  **Autocomplete Search:** at the moment, the app disposes of a full-text search form (which is the feature available for MongoDB search forms).
 With more complex functionalities such as Elastic search, it is possible to have a autocomplete search feature.